|Admission deadlines:||Fall Priority Deadline - February 1; Fall Final Deadline - April 1|

 PSPB 6215.
 Editing Special Projects.
 1 Credit.

+Hands-on, real-world editing, peer review, and evaluation of publishing projects.
 Practical experience editing special projects, which may include journals, open educational resources, monographs, and books.
-Restricted to students in the online MPS in the field of publishing program.
-Recommended background: prior completion of PSPB 6214.
+Prerequisites: PSPB 6201.
+Recommended background: Prior completion of PSPB 6214.

 PSPB 6216.
 Mastering Book Acquisitions.
 2 Credits.